 This training is not available to active duty Servicemembers or spouses using a transferred benefit.
 Get the fact sheet about on-the-job and apprenticeship training.

 Employer Information.
 Employers can participate in this program.
-Contact your State Approving Agency, which governs programs at the state level and helps determine which programs Veterans should enroll in to maximize their VA educational benefits.
+Please review our Understanding On-The-Job Training & Apprenticeship Approval Guide for employers and sponsors.
+Employers can also contact their local State Approving Agency, which governs programs at the state level and helps determine which programs Veterans should enroll in to maximize their VA educational benefits.

 Although the participation requirements are the same for all GI Bill programs, the payment amount varies depending on the program.
 View the payment rates for your GI Bill program.